richardanaya/c-to-webassembly/README.md

 # C to Web Assembly

 This is a simple project for compiling C with `clang` and `llvm` to web assembly.
-This is a more direct approach than using `https://emscripten.org/`, but still has much value for learning.
+This is a more direct approach than using [Emscripten](`https://emscripten.org/`) that comes with the trade off of not having standard library but also knowing exactly what is happening.

 First you will most likely need to install dependencies.